-This report combines the quarterly reports on Form 10-Q for the quarter ended March 31, 2022 of Retail Opportunity Investments Corp., a Maryland corporation ("ROIC"), and Retail Opportunity Investments Partnership, LP, a Delaware limited partnership (the "Operating Partnership"), of which ROIC is the parent company and general partner.
+This report combines the quarterly reports on Form 10-Q for the quarter ended September 30, 2022 of Retail Opportunity Investments Corp., a Maryland corporation ("ROIC"), and Retail Opportunity Investments Partnership, LP, a Delaware limited partnership (the "Operating Partnership"), of which ROIC is the parent company and general partner.
 Unless otherwise indicated or unless the context requires otherwise, all references in this report to "the Company," "we," "us," "our," or "our company" refer to ROIC together with its consolidated subsidiaries, including the Operating Partnership.
-Unless otherwise indicated or unless the context requires otherwise, all references in this report to "the Operating Partnership" refer to Retail Opportunity Investments Partnership, LP together with its consolidated subsidiaries.
+Unless otherwise indicated or unless the context requires otherwise indicated or unless the context requires otherwise indicated or unless the context requires otherwise, all references in this report to "the Operating Partnership" refer to Retail Opportunity Investments Partnership, LP together with its consolidated subsidiaries.

-ROIC operates as a real estate investment trust and as of March 31, 2022, ROIC owned an approximate 93.4% partnership interest in the Operating Partnership.
+ROIC operates as a real estate investment trust and as of September 30, 2022, ROIC owned an approximate 93.6% partnership interest in the Operating Partnership.
 Retail Opportunity Investments GP, LLC, ROIC's wholly-owned subsidiary, is the sole general partner of the Operating Partnership, and as the parent company, ROIC has the full and complete authority over the Operating Partnership's day-to-day management and control.